Italian Movies - Cinema Italiano

 It is a mostly unknown fact that motion pictures were invented by an Italian.

-Along with his friend Santoni, Alberini co founded the first Italian film companie, and at the same time opened one of the first movie theatres in Italy, in Florence.
+Along with his friend Santoni, Alberini co-founded the first Italian film company, and at the same time opened one of the first movie theatres in Italy, in Florence.

-The first Italian movie ever made: La Presa di Roma, released on September 18th 1905 and directed by Filoteo Alberini.
+The first Italian movie ever made was La Presa di Roma, released on September 18th 1905 and was directed by Filoteo Alberini.

 The movie describes the last moments of Rome in the hands of the Pope, divided from the rest of Italy, as it was in 1870.
 In the opening scene, blindfolded General Carchidio is escorted from Ponte Milvio to General Kanzler of the Papal Army.
 Carchidio issues an ultimatum to surrender to Kanzler which is refused, and a breach in the city walls is stormed by troops (la breccia di Porta Pia).

 The film recorded a crucial moment in the country's recent history: the capture of Rome by the newly-formed Italian army and the election of the city as the country's capital.
-It was produced with the co-operation of the country's Ministry of War and its goal was to strenghten the feeling of "Italianity" among the populations, putting in a bad light the role of the catholicism during the unification.
+It was produced with the co-operation of the country's Ministry of War and its goal was to strenghten the feeling of "Italianity" among population, putting in a bad light the role of Catholicism during unification.

 During his career in cinema, Alberini produced another 134 feature films, 36 documentaries and 57 comedies, including Quo Vadis?
 1913, the first Italian movie epic.

 These were the first steps of Italian movies.
-From then on the industry flourished and gave us such immortal movies as Roma Città Aperta, the Fellini movies and the Italian comedies.
+From then on the industry flourished and gave us such immortal movies as Roma Città Aperta, Fellini's movies and Italian comedies.